Three Ways You Can Find & Research Places To Live In Mexico

 Click A City On Our Interactive Map To Explore It More

-Click on the gold buttons on our interactive map for information on “living” in that place.
+Click on the orange buttons on our interactive map for information on “living” in that place.
 The blue buttons are simply for reference – to give you an idea of where our “places” are relative to known Mexican cities.
 So, now sit back and start shopping for your new “place.”
 Below the map you can gain access to our Places To Live guide.
 Which consolidates the information for you to read at your leisure.

 All of our “best places” are in the safe areas for living in Mexico (as designated by the U.S. State Department) and most have established ex-pat communities with whom you can connect for help and advice on how to muddle through the miasma that is often inherent in living outside the United States and Canada.

 Click On A Region Of Mexico To Explore

 Baja Norte & SonoraNorthwest Mexico, including “Baja California Norte” and the Mexican state of Sonora are bordered by the U.S. states of California, Arizona and New Mexico.
 The Mexican state of Chihuahua is to the east, and Sinaloa is to the south.
 Although these are “border” areas, they are safe, inviting, and full of exciting adventures for tourists […]

 Mexico's South Pacific CoastMexico’s Southern Pacific Coast includes miles of sandy beach, rocky cliffs, and mountainous tropical forests that provide surfing, sailing, fishing, scuba diving, kite boarding, hiking, birding and more!
 Nearly year round temperate climates of 75 – 82F degrees keep Canadians and Americans heading south to Mexico’s Southern Pacific Coast for fun in the sun!
 A […]